kezzyhko/devops/README.md

 ## Quick start

-The simplest way is to use docker:<br>
+The simplest way is to use docker:
 `docker run -p 5000:5000 kezzyhko/devops`

 If you do not want to use docker for some reason, then clone the repo, install `requirements.txt` and run `main.py`: